Planning performance agreement charter

 Background to the PPA

-An approach to us about a large-scale development project will initially be through the Planning Department.
-However, when a project is defined, it is likely that it will involve officers from other departments and we are committed to co-ordinate cross-departmental working.
+An approach to us about a large-scale development project will initially be through Development Management.
+However, when a project is defined, it is likely that it will involve officers from other departments.
+We are committed to co-ordinate cross-departmental working.